Retiring Happy, Wild, and

-(already published in five foreign languages but not in English) and get partnerships with high
+(already published in five foreign languages) and get partnerships with high

 profile individuals and corporations to help sell 500,000 copies of this book.

 Note: Look Ma,

 Life's Easy is also published in ebook format for the Kindle.
 Purchase

 Look Ma, Life's Easy on